Intel might be too big to fail — Washington policymakers are already discussing potential solutions if the chipmaker cannot recover

 The design side of Intel is fine.
 It's profitable, even.
 In a pinch, Intel will find a buyer for its fabs and continue to design CPUs, GPUs, and AI chips.

 The fabs are the big concern, because it's the last leading-edge US-owned foundry.
-The Department of Commerce should simply ensure that whomever ends up with them is US-based and omitted to continuing to invest in new nodes.
+The Department of Commerce should simply ensure that whomever ends up with them is US-based and committed to continuing to invest in new nodes.
 If government-backed loans are needed to facilitate that, I think it's a worthwhile insurance policy to mitigate against over-dependence on Asian fabs.

 Reply